Tarsiciosh/EssentialFeed/NOTES.md

         }
     }
 }
-- decorate the httpClient use in the image loader (makeLocalImageLoaderWithRemoteFallback)
+- create a new client (HTTPClientProfilingDecorator) used in the image loader (makeLocalImageLoaderWithRemoteFallback)
 - we can log how long the load took and also errors
 - using Combine we can inject log behavior in the publisher chain
 - in makeLocalImageLoaderWithRemoteFallback: